 Take such appropriate remedial or preventative action as may be needed to properly address a continuing or threatened violation, including halting operations and/or terminating the discharge.
-Issuance of a cease and desist order shall not be a bar against or a prerequisite to taking other action against the user.
+Issuance of a cease-and-desist order shall not be a bar against or a prerequisite to taking other action against the user.

 SEC.
 12.07.
 Emergency Suspensions.
-The General Manager may immediately suspend a user’s discharge, after informal notice to the user, whenever such suspension is necessary to stop an actual or threatened discharge which reasonably appears to present, or cause an imminent or substantial endangerment to the public health or safety.
-The General Manager may also immediately suspend a user’s discharge, after notice and opportunity to respond, that threatens to interfere with the operation of the POTW.
+The District Manager may immediately suspend a user’s discharge, after informal notice to the user, whenever such suspension is necessary to stop an actual or threatened discharge which reasonably appears to present or cause an imminent or substantial endangerment to the public health or safety.
+The District Manager may also immediately suspend a user’s discharge, after notice and opportunity to respond, that threatens to interfere with the operation of the District infrastructure and/or POTW.

 Any user notified of a suspension of its discharge shall immediately stop or eliminate its contribution.
-In the event of a user’s failure to immediately comply voluntarily with the suspension order, the General Manager may take such steps as deemed necessary, including immediate severance of the wastewater connection, to prevent or minimize damage to the POTW, its receiving stream or endangerment to any individuals.
-The General Manager may allow the user to recommence its discharge when the user has demonstrated to the satisfaction of the General Manager that the period of endangerment has passed, unless the termination proceedings in this ordinance are initiated against the user.
+In the event of a user’s failure to immediately comply voluntarily with the suspension order, the District Manager may take such steps as deemed necessary, including immediate severance of the wastewater connection, to prevent or minimize damage to the District infrastructure and/or POTW, its receiving stream or endangerment to any individuals.
+The District Manager may allow the user to recommence its discharge when the user has demonstrated to the satisfaction of the District Manager that the period of endangerment has passed unless the termination proceedings in this Ordinance are initiated against the user.

 Nothing in this Section shall be interpreted as requiring a hearing prior to any Emergency Suspension.

 SEC.
 12.08.
 Termination of Discharge.
-In addition to the provisions in this ordinance, any user who violates the following conditions is subject to discharge termination:
+In addition to the provisions in this Ordinance, any user who violates the following conditions is subject to discharge termination:

-Violation of individual Wastewater Discharge Permit or general permit conditions;
+Violation of individual Wastewater Discharge Permit or general permit conditions.

-Failure to accurately report the wastewater constituents and characteristics of its discharge;
+Failure to accurately report the wastewater constituents and characteristics of its discharge.

-Failure to report significant changes in operations or wastewater volume, constituents, and characteristics prior to discharge;
+Failure to report significant changes in operations or wastewater volume, constituents, and characteristics prior to discharge.

 Refusal of reasonable access to the user’s premises for the purpose of inspection, monitoring, or sampling; or

-Violation of any Wastewater Pretreatment Standards in this ordinance.
+Violation of the District’s Pretreatment Program or this Ordinance.

 Such user will be notified of the proposed termination of its discharge.
-Exercise of this option by the General Manager shall not be a bar to, or a prerequisite for, taking any other action against the user.
+Exercise of this option by the District Manager shall not be a bar to, or a prerequisite for, taking any other action against the user.

 SEC.
 12.09.
 Appeals.
-Any user, permit applicant, or permit holder affected by any decision, action, or determination, including Cease and Desist Orders, made by the General Manager, interpreting or implementing the provisions of this ordinance or in any permit issued herein, may file with the General Manager, a written request for reconsideration within ten (10) days of such decision, action, or determination, setting forth in detail the facts supporting the user’s request for reconsideration.
+Any user, permit applicant, or permit holder affected by any decision, action, or determination, including Cease and Desist Orders, made by the District Manager, interpreting or implementing the provisions of the District’s Pretreatment Program or this Ordinance or in any permit issued herein, may file with the District Manager, a written request for reconsideration within ten (10) days of such decision, action, or determination, setting forth in detail the facts supporting the user’s request for reconsideration.

-If the subsequent ruling made by the General Manager is unsatisfactory to the person requesting reconsideration, they may, within ten (10) days after notification of the District action, file a written appeal to the District Board.
+If the subsequent ruling made by the District Manager is unsatisfactory to the person requesting reconsideration, they may, within ten (10) days after notification of the District Manager’s action, file a written appeal to the District Board.
 The written appeal shall be heard by the District Board within thirty (30) days from the date of filing.
 The District’s Board shall make a final ruling on the appeal within fifteen (15) days of the closing of the meeting.
-The General Manager’s decision, action, or determination shall remain in effect during such period of reconsideration.
+The District Manager’s decision, action, or determination shall remain in effect during such period of reconsideration.